AnithKandasamy/PremierLeague-Performance-Dashboard/README.md

 ## Possible Improvements

-It would be interesting to now retrace to find the key reasons of each teams performances via other variables and try to predict using machine learning, future performances of a club.
+It would be interesting to find the key reasons of each team's performances via other variables as the budget allowed and try to predict using machine learning, future performances of a club.